LIS 526: Instructional Practices in Library and Information Services

 After lectures, readings and a presentation, students will be able to prepare short presentations to engage library users on relevant library services.

-History of library instruction, literacy and new literacies, learning theory, theories of information seeking behaviour, lesson planning and assessment, lifelong learning, open education and open educational resources, speaking and presenting, engaging audiences and colleagues, online/distance education, information literacy and the information society
+Content: History of library instruction, literacy and new literacies, learning theory, theories of information seeking behaviour, lesson planning and assessment, lifelong learning, open education and open educational resources, speaking and presenting, engaging audiences and colleagues, online/distance education, information literacy and the information society.

-Lectures, readings, in class discussions, presentations, assignments, and guest speakers.
+Methods: Lectures, readings, in class discussions, presentations, and assignments.

 Assignments and Weighting: